virtualcitySYSTEMS/map-ui/documentation/WINDOWS.md

 The WindowManager caches the position of closed windows, if they were moved from there initial position, and restores the position on reopen.
 It also takes care of window resize by applying the size of the current map target to all windows and by repositioning windows, which would be shifted out of screen.

+> For full examples take a look at the [@vcmap-show-case/window-tester](../plugins/@vcmap-show-case/window-tester) plugin.

 ## WindowComponent

 WindowComponent defines the properties of a VC Map window.
 All parts will be explained later on.